RobeDM/LIBIRWLS/README.md

         libBLAS.dylib
         libLAPACK.dylib

-If these files are commonly in the directory:
+These files are commonly in the directory:

         /System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/

-Plese, check that both files are in the directory.
-If you cannot find them there, look for them using the command "find" and note the folder for the next step:
+This library will look for the library in that directory.
+Check that both files are there.
+If they are in a diferent path, look for them using the command "find" and note the folder for the next step:

         sudo find / -name "libBLAS.dylib"